Kazaz-Or/kazi-dev-blog/content/blogs/pytest-custom-markers.md

 ---
-title: "Organizing your tests with custom markers in Pytest"
+title: "Organizing Your Tests with Custom Markers in Pytest"
 description: This is the easiest way to categorize and maximize the flexibility and readability of your testing workflow and results
 author: Or Kazaz
 authorImage: https://avatars.githubusercontent.com/u/83350680?v=4